AoJ/Lactate/README.md

 ### Debugging

 Debugging is level-based.
-The `debug` function accepts a number and a callback function.
+The `debug` function accepts a number and a callback function, or a boolean.
+By default, the debugging function is console.log.
 The following syntaxes are valid.

 ```js